MarvNC/light-novel-naming-scheme/readme.md

 - Filenames should respect the original title of the light novel, even when the title/subtitle changes between volumes.
+- Filenames should be easily machine-generated from information easily fetched.

 ## Naming Scheme